Questions & Answers

 encantar.js is a standalone GPU-accelerated Augmented Reality engine for the web.
 The name is derived from the Portuguese and Spanish word encantar, which means: to enchant, to delight, to love, to fascinate, to put a magical spell on someone or something. ![]()

-What about browser compatibility?
+What about its compatibility?

-Chrome | Edge | Firefox | Opera | Safari* |
+| Chrome | Edge | Firefox | Opera | Safari* |

-✔ | ✔ | ✔ | ✔ | ✔ |
+| ✔ | ✔ | ✔ | ✔ | ✔ |

 * use Safari 15.2 or later.